mabjq/ds24_agentic_trading_crewai/README.md

 ### Shift from Broad Vision to Controlled Development
 - **Original Vision**: Full real-time sentiment integration and auto-apply parameters (using AutoGen).
 - **Final Focus**: Scoped to CrewAI for controlled validation and optimization.
-Sentiment and auto-apply were deprioritized to ensure stability, provable metrics, and human-in-the-loop safety.
+Sentiment and auto-apply were deprioritized to ensure stability and provable metrics.
 Emphasis on bulletproof chaining before high-risk features.

 ### Core Design Principles (Robustness & Control)
 1. **Dual Validation**: Mock backtest (fast LLM reasoning on ~20 rows) followed by full Backtrader run (quantitative truth on 200+ rows).